-- 1 The Foundations today include more than 20 national and regional Foundations, each with its own local advisory board; these board members oversee the work and shape funding priorities to meet local needs. - 2 The first foundation was established in Hungary in 1984, and the newest opened in Myanmar in 2016. - 3 The foundations provide no more than 33 percent of the funding to the vast majority of the organizations we work with, in order to ensure they maintain their autonomy and establish a sound financial basis for their operations. - 4 With an endowment of some \$18 billion, the Foundations are the world's third largest philanthropic fund, after the Bill and Melinda Gates Foundation and the United Kingdom's Wellcome Trust. - 5 Open Society has been the largest private funder of efforts to support Europe's Roma minority. - 6 Beginning in 1993, we provided tens of millions of dollars for humanitarian aid and relief efforts during the wars in the countries of the former Yugoslavia, especially in besieged Sarajevo. - 7 We have been working in the United States since 1996.
-Our U.S. programs account for around 17 percent of our funding work, which includes supporting reform of the criminal justice system and drug laws, strengthening democratic participation, and supporting humane immigration laws. - 8 Again and again, Open Society have joined policy debtes on controversial issues that other funders might avoid.
-We are proud to work with people who find themselves being shunned by society simply because of who they are. - 9 Our name reflects the influence on our founder of the philosophy of Karl Popper.
-In his book Open Society and Its Enemies, Popper argues that no philosophy or ideology is the final arbiter of truth, and that societies can only flourish when they allow for democratic governance, freedom of expression, and respect for individual rights.
+- 1 The Foundations today include more than 20 national and regional foundations, each with its own local advisory board; these board members oversee the work and shape funding priorities to meet local needs. - The first foundation outside the United States was established in Hungary in 1984, and the newest opened in Myanmar in 2016. - 3 Open Society provides no more than 33 percent of the funding to the vast majority of the organizations we work with.
+This ensures that they maintain their autonomy and establish a sound financial basis for their operations. - With an endowment of some \$18 billion, the Foundations are the world's third largest philanthropic fund, after the Bill and Melinda Gates Foundation and the United Kingdom's Wellcome Trust. - 5 Open Society has been the largest private funder of efforts to support Europe's Roma minority. - Beginning in 1993, we provided tens of millions of dollars for humanitarian aid and relief efforts during the wars in the countries of the former Yugoslavia, especially in the besieged city of Sarajevo. - We have been working in the United States since 1996.
+Our U.S. work accounts for just under 20 percent of our funding, which includes supporting reform of the criminal justice system and drug laws, strengthening democratic participation, and supporting humane immigration laws. - Again and again, Open Society has joined policy debates on controversial issues that other funders might avoid.
+We are proud to work with people who find themselves being shunned by society simply because of who they are. - Our name reflects the philosopher Karl Popper's influence on George Soros.
+In his book, The Open Society and Its Enemies, Popper argues that no philosophy or ideology is the final arbiter of truth, and that societies can only flourish when they allow for democratic governance, freedom of expression, and respect for individual rights.